Femtoscopy can tell whether $Z_c(3900)$ and $Z_{cs}(3985)$ are resonances or virtual states: Supplemental Material

-The parameters $a$ and $b$ required to generate different resonant-state poles, and the corresponding scattering parameters~\footnote{For a resonant state near threshold, the effective range $r_{\rm eff}$ is negative, which can be proven by using Eq.~\eqref{Eq:BW} and $k\cot\delta=-1/a_0+r_{\rm eff}k^2/2$.} are shown in Table~\ref{Tab:T2}, and the corresponding CFs are displayed in the left and middle panels of Fig.~\ref{Fig:CF_res_vir_WOLL}.
-For a resonant state with a narrow width (left panels), the CF exhibits an enhancement (peak) at momentum slightly below $k_R$ and a suppression (valley) at momentum slightly above $k_R$.
-However, the peak evolves into an overall enhancement in the low-momentum region for a resonant state with a larger width (middle panels).
-In contrast, the valley structure in the high-momentum region becomes less pronounced.
-In addition, the enhancement and suppression weaken as $k_R$ moves towards the high-momentum region or the source size increases.

-For the virtual state case, the detailed information~\footnote{For a virtual state or a bound state, the effective range $r_{\rm eff}$ is positive and small, which is related to the used contact range potential.} can also be found in Table~\ref{Tab:T2}, and the corresponding CFs are presented in the right panels of Fig.~\ref{Fig:CF_res_vir_WOLL}.
-In this case, the CFs are always greater than unity for different source sizes, indicating the existence of a purely attractive interaction.
-Meanwhile, the attractive strength decreases as the virtual-state pole moves away from the threshold, reducing the CF. This behavior is consistent with the change of the parameter $a$ and the scattering length variation with the pole position.
+The corresponding CFs are displayed in Fig.~\ref{Fig:CF_res_vir_bou_LL}.
+For a resonant state with a narrow width ((a-1)-(a-3) panels), the CF exhibits a peak at momentum slightly below $k_R$ and a valley at momentum slightly above $k_R$.
+However, the peak evolves into an overall enhancement in the low-momentum region for a resonant state with a larger width ((b-1)-(b-3)).
+In contrast, the valley in the high-momentum region becomes less pronounced.
+In addition, the enhancement and suppression weaken as $k_R$ moves toward the high-momentum region.
+For the virtual state case ((c-1)-(c-3)), the CFs are always greater than unity for various source sizes, indicating the existence of a purely attractive interaction.
+Meanwhile, the attractive strength decreases as the virtual-state pole moves away from the threshold, reducing the CF. This behavior is consistent with the variation of the parameter $a$ and the scattering length as a function of the pole position.
+For the deep bound state case ((d-2)-(d-3)), the CFs are always smaller than unity, and this suppression becomes more obvious with increasing binding energy.
+For the shallow bound state case (d-1), the low-momentum result is above unity for small $R$ while below unity for large $R$.